Coon song: Characteristics

 I'm a hustling coon, ... dat's just what I am.

-Coon songs portrayed blacks as "hot", in this context meaning promiscuous and libidinous.
+Coon songs portrayed black people as "hot", in this context meaning promiscuous and libidinous.
 They suggested that the most common living arrangement was a "honey" relationship (unmarried cohabitation), rather than marriage.
-Blacks were portrayed as inclined toward acts of provocative violence.
-Razors were often featured in the songs and came to symbolize blacks' wanton tendencies.
-However, violence in the songs was uniformly directed at blacks instead of whites (perhaps to discharge the threatening notion of black violence amongst the coon songs' predominantly white consumers).
-Hence, the spectre of black-on-white violence remained but an allusion.
+Black people were portrayed as inclined toward acts of provocative violence.
+Razors were often featured in the songs and came to "symbolize" black people's "wanton tendencies".
+However, violence in the songs was uniformly directed at black people instead of whites (perhaps to discharge the threatening notion of black violence amongst the coon songs' predominantly white consumers).
+Hence, the spectre of black-on-white violence remained illusive.
 The street-patrolling "bully coon" was often used as a stock character in coon songs.
-The songs showed the social threats that whites believed were posed by blacks.
-Passing was a common theme, and blacks were portrayed as seeking the status of whites, through education and money.
-However, blacks rarely, except during dream sequences, actually succeeded at appearing white; they only aspired to do so.
+The songs showed the social threats that whites believed were posed by black people.
+Passing was a common theme, and black people were portrayed as seeking the status of whites, through education and money.
+However, black people rarely, except during dream sequences, actually succeeded at appearing white; they only aspired to do so.